 The day before Thanksgiving.

-That’s when people from afar, whether they’re away at college or employed at a lab in California, are back in town visiting mom and dad.
+That’s when people from afar, whether they’re away at college or living in Hoboken, are back in town visiting mom and dad.

 But before settling in with relatives for hours worth of turkey and football, they go out — late.
 So do the people who still live in the area, either to catch up with old pals or pursue an old flame.

-For a place like Painters’ Restaurant in Brookhaven, Thanksgiving Eve can be the biggest night of the year.
+For a place like Painters’ Restaurant in Brookhaven, Thanksgiving Eve is among the biggest nights of the year.

 That was the day Craig Bazarewski and Mike Omelchuk targeted to reopen the Brookhaven landmark bar and restaurant after a devastating fire threatened to close it for good in 2012.

 Both men are former Painters’ employees and graduates of Bellport High School, where they played football together and became friends.
 The two purchased the Brookhaven building in March 2013.

 Even though they started construction work April 1, and had a team of people on hand to help them, it was still a race against time to meet their target re-opening date.

 “We thought it was going to be much quicker than it was,” Bazarewski said.
 “It turned out to be almost eight months of work.
 I couldn’t even count how many friends and family were here that last week, for that last push.”